Dick Wagner interview

 The Lou Reed live album.
 It sounded like you and Steve Hunter had played together forever.
 Did it seem that way to you?

 Oh yeah.
-Playing wiht Steve was magic.
+Playing with Steve was magic.
 It really was.
-And I'd like to do it again someday.
+And I’d like to do it again someday.

 How many sessions did you and Steve do together?